MohammadHamdar/MohammadHamdar.github.io/_pages/cv.md

  **Research Assistant** |
  Olayan School of Business, American University of Beirut, Aug 2021-Present
-   * Worked with Dr. Victor Araman on specific topics in the theory of Sequential Analysis.
+   * Worked with Dr. Victor Araman on certain topics in the theory of Sequential Analysis.

  **Graduate Teaching Assistant** |